 The main feature that is treasured by the platform’s adopters is the continuous integration and continuous delivery (CI/CD).
 Both of them are versions of automatic testing.
 That means every time a developer makes a commit it is being tested by the platform for any crashes or bugs.

 GitHub is the largest platform for the storage of development projects.
-It boasts over 100 million repositories currently hosted on the service.
+It boasts over 100 million repositories in a variety of different programming languages currently hosted on the service.
 It is indeed the hub you go to when looking for independent open-source software outside of its main version’s control functionality.

 However, with this service, you have to consider GitHub Enterprise vs GitHub Free.
 The former is a combination of the company’s cloud and server solutions.
 With the paid version you pay for additional security, SAML authentication, and other features geared more for larger organizations, but the free one still allows you to create however many repositories you need.